thomasina-lee/wavepitch/README.md

-# PURPOSE
+# ABOUT

-This is a online application, which takes an online WAV file as input, performs some spectrum analysis, and return what music pitches as output by time.
+This is a web application, which takes an online WAV file as input, performs some signal analysis, and output as spectrogram like chart, in which frequencies are translated to music note value.
+A simple heuristic can be applied to detect more prominent note values.

-It is easier to see it, so a working example can be found in:
+A working example can be found in:

 http://wavepitch.herokuapp.com/